QSD-Group/QSDsan/README.rst

     pip install -U qsdsan

-Or for a specific version (replace X.X.X with the version number):
+or for a specific version (replace X.X.X with the version number):

 .. code::